 - 1 cup coriander (chopped loose fresh or cilantro leaves and stems)

 - 1/2 teaspoon white pepper (white ground)

 - 2 tablespoon lime juice

-Place all the "green curry paste" ingredients together in a food processor, and process to a paste.
-If necessary, add a few Tbsp. of the coconut milk to help blend ingredients.
+Place all the green curry paste ingredients together in a food processor, and process to a paste.
+If necessary, add a few tablespoons of coconut milk to help blend ingredients.
 Set aside.

 Prepare the lime leaves by tearing the leaf away from either side of the stem.
 Discard the central stem.
 Then, using scissors, cut leaves into thin strips.
 Set aside.